TheOfficeLux/frontdesk/README.md

 4. Wait for the export to process and download the file to your machine.

----

-Step 4: Automate Export via Email (Subscriptions)

-To send the report as a PDF/PPT on a recurring schedule:

-1. In the Power BI Service, click the Subscribe to report icon in the top toolbar.

-2. Click + Add new subscription.

-3. Format: Select PDF or PowerPoint from the "Format" dropdown.

-4. Frequency: Set the schedule (Daily, Weekly, or Monthly).

-5. Recipients: Add the email addresses of the people who should receive the report.

-6. Click Save and close.

----

 Step 5: Advanced Automation (Power Automate)